pforret/jekyll.forret.com/_posts/2005/2005-02-12-cd-to-mp3-ripping-speed-estimation.md

             the MP3 bitrate: </p>

             :   the above numbers are for 160 kbps, but what with 192 kbps and 64 kbps?
 Is encoding faster or slower?
-I found no data on the net, and I haven&#8217;t tested it myself.
+I found no data on the net, and I haven't tested it myself.
 So no hunch here.
 Also, the output of the encoding process, even at [a very high quality 320kbps](http://www.forret.com/projects/hizmo/bandwidth.asp?speed=320&unit=Kbps) is largely within the capacity of any output, even [Bluetooth](http://www.forret.com/projects/hizmo/bandwidth.asp?speed=1000&unit=Kbps&title=Bluetooth+1.1), god forbid.
-So I don&#8217;t take that parameter into account.
+So I don't take that parameter into account.

 ![](http://us1.pixagogo.com/S5vpfnjbBPdPlzDz6FDwfhUuQDkwy63gCweIQdiltDxNmmIQD5w5mnjQKJCUPnHcMIXY1NzMJdR!sFrJgRsEdM6NkiJ4k5BUaC-ExYJTrRr1dHtJfR9kZIMIzXzoRzboRAmmrRMZdfNK1f3OGPoI!Mow__/ripping.jpg)
 So in the following situation: